Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 Further, `Collections` within `Catalogs` are expected to be constrained to the scope of their `targetEntity` as defined at the Catalog level.
 Put another way, all collections in a Catalog should be subset's of the Catalog itself.

 Operationally, this means that the `IQuery` defined in `Collection.scope`, must include the `IQuery` that's defined at `Catalog.scopes[collection.targetEntity]`.
 While this can be done manually, the Catalog class provides an abstraction to simplify this.

+**NOTE** Unlike searching directly against the Catalog, a Collection can be defined for an entity that does not have a scope defined at the Catalog level. i.e. the Catalog may not have a `user` scope defined, but there can be a Collection defined that targets the `user` entity.

 ```js
 // Working from the Seventh Street Project catalog defined above